|

 Choose vSAN 8 ESA if:

-• You have a 100GbE+ Backbone to support the cross-node erasure coding traffic.
+2. Network Bandwidth: You have a 100GbE+ backbone to support cross-node erasure coding traffic

 Choose Nutanix AHV if: